kennylbj/concurrent-java/src/main/java/timer/README.md

 # Thread-safe timer
 Implement a thread-safe timer.
-Timer is used to execute task(runnable) at specify time.
+Timer is used to execute task(runnable) at specific time.